evroon/bracket/README.md

 [![frontend](https://github.com/evroon/bracket/actions/workflows/frontend.yml/badge.svg)](https://github.com/evroon/bracket/actions/workflows/frontend.yml)

 Ladder tournament system meant to be easy to use.
-Bracket written in async Python (with FastAPI) and Next.js as frontend using the [Mantine](https://mantine.dev/) library.
+Bracket is written in async Python (with FastAPI) and Next.js as frontend using the [Mantine](https://mantine.dev/) library.

 ![Preview](misc/img/preview.png)